Also known as Allogeneic Hematopoietic Cell Transplant, Allogeneic HCT or Allogeneic BMT.

 Long-term or late effects may develop due to the transplant or any treatments a patient received before transplant.

-Taking care of your child after allogeneic transplant
+Caring for your child after allogeneic transplant

 Give medicines as instructed.
 Let your care team know if your child has any problems taking medicines or keeping them down.

-The donor's infused stem cells travel to the patient's bone marrow and begin to divide to make new stem cells.
+After the conditioning treatment, the stem cells are given to the patient through an infusion.
+The donor's infused stem cells travel to the patient's bone marrow and begin to make new stem cells.

 A stem cell transplant (bone marrow transplant) may be used as a treatment for some childhood cancers and blood disorders.
 Learn more about stem cell transplants.